-- SeachEngineLand.
-Extremely prolific SEO blog, with dozens of new posts each day.
+- Seach Engine Land.
+An extremely prolific SEO blog, with dozens of new posts each day.

 - SEOBook.
 A popular SEO blog and the home of a paid private community for SEO professionals.

-- HubSpot Blog.
-Advice on everything inbound marketing related, from driving traffic with email to social media tips.
+- HubSpot blog.
+Advice on everything inbound-marketing related, from driving traffic with email to social media tips.

-- Seth Godin’s Blog.
+- Seth Godin’s blog.
 Solid high-level advice on marketing and building an audience.

 - Copyblogger.
 Content marketing tips with an emphasis on writing effective, compelling copywriting.

 - Mixergy.
 Interviews with successful entrepreneurs in the technology and online fields.
-Not focused exclusively on marketing, but lots of applicable information for aspiring entrepreneurs including marketing and early-stage advice.
+Not focused exclusively on marketing, but lots of applicable information for aspiring entrepreneurs, including marketing and early-stage advice.

 Ecommerce marketing resources

-- Shopify Blog.
+- Shopify blog.
 A comprehensive ecommerce blog with frequent posts on how to effectively promote and market your online store.

 - EcommerceFuel.
-Tips from an active ecommerce entrepreneur on how to found, grow and market online stores.
+Tips from an active ecommerce entrepreneur on how to found, grow, and market online stores.
 Written specifically for individual store owners and smaller stores.

-Almost every successful dropshipping store we encounter has one thing in common: It specializes in a certain product or niche.
+Almost every successful dropshipping store we encounter has one thing in common: it specializes in a certain product or niche.
 The more that stores specialize, the more successful they tend to be.

 You don’t want to just sell backpacks.
 You want to sell backpacks designed for around-the-world travelers obsessed with lightweight gear.
 You don’t want to just sell security camera equipment.
 You want to focus on security systems for gas stations.

 Many think narrowing their focus limits their potential customer base and will cost them sales.
-Just the opposite is true!
-Specializing allows you to communicate more effectively with your customers, stand out more easily from the competition and compete against a smaller field.
+Just the opposite is true.
+Specializing allows you to communicate more effectively with your customers, stand out more easily from the competition, and compete against a smaller field.
 Specializing is rarely a bad move to make in a dropshipping venture.

-Remember: If everyone is your customer, then no one is.
-Specialization makes it easier to differentiate yourself, charge a premium price and concentrate your marketing efforts more effectively.
+Remember: if everyone is your customer, then no one is.
+Specialization makes it easier to differentiate yourself, charge a premium price, and concentrate your marketing efforts more effectively.

 4. Have a long-term perspective

-As we mentioned in "How to Start A Dropshipping Business", it will realistically take at least a year to build a business that generates an average full-time income.
+It will realistically take at least a year to build a business that generates an average full-time income.